 Saudi Market Comprised of Young, Tech-Savvy, and Connected Consumers

 Saudi Arabia has the largest potential consumer market of the Gulf Cooperation Council (GCC) countries, with a population of 32m accounting for roughly 60% of the GCC.
 Young people comprise the lion’s share of that population, with 70% of Saudis under the age of 30.

 A very tech-savvy population, Saudis have over 44m mobile phone subscriptions and an 88% rate of smartphone ownership, almost double the international average.
 This is an important metric for restaurateurs, as foodservice operations that leverage smartphone apps for delivery are poised to perform well.
 Saudi interest in food delivery is growing at 5x the rate as it is in the U.S.

 Restaurant operators in KSA could also benefit from social media applications, particularly Snapchat.
 Saudi Arabia has the highest market adoption of Snapchat, with over 9m daily active users, 55% of whom are women, opening the app 40 times a day on average.

 Increased Foot Traffic Near Movie Theaters Prime Real Estate for Restaurants

 Notable cultural shifts in the Kingdom over the past few months give more reason for restaurateurs to be optimistic.

 In April of this year, KSA reversed a 35-year ban on movie theaters.
-VOX Cinema will open the first multiplex cinema at Jeddah’s popular Red Sea Mall in December, 2018, and it has plans for an addition 600 screens across the Kingdom over the next five years.
+VOX Cinema will open the first multiplex cinema at Jeddah’s popular Red Sea Mall in December 2018, and it has plans for an additional 600 screens across the Kingdom over the next five years.
 Two-thirds of Saudis say they’ll visit these theaters.

 Restaurateurs looking to open near cinemas or in malls with theaters are poised to benefit from increased foot traffic.